Custom Packaging

 Foam grade and thickness are where buyers get lazy.
 They see “foam insert” and assume all foam is the same.
 It isn’t.
 A 1 mm difference can matter when you’re ordering 5,000 or 10,000 units, especially if the cavity edge is close to a delicate clasp or stone setting.
 A denser insert can reduce damage claims, which saves real money.
 I’ve seen brands spend an extra $0.06 per unit on better foam and avoid nearly $4,000 in replacement costs on a single season’s orders.
 That’s not theoretical.
 That’s a spreadsheet I watched a client rebuild after a bad batch.

 Customization level adds up fast.
 If you want custom size, multi-cavity inserts, foil stamping, a spot UV logo, ribbon pulls, window cutouts, or precise color matching, each layer adds setup and production work.
-Custom printed boxes always sound inexpensive when described casually.
+Custom Printed Boxes always sound inexpensive when described casually.
 Then the supplier starts quoting tooling, plate costs, die-cut setup, and assembly labor.
 Surprise.
 The factory was not charity.

 Pricing breakdown and what you should expect to pay